 In September 2020, Mr. Ghauri was presented with the highest civilian award in Pakistan, "Sitar e Imtiaz", a medal of pride, in recognition for his work in IT and philanthropic activities causes in Pakistan.
 This medal was conferred by the President of Pakistan at the President House in Islamabad, Pakistan.
 Prior to joining the Company, Mr. Ghauri was part of the marketing team of Atlantic Richfield Company (ARCO) (now acquired by BP), a Fortune 500 Company, from 1987-1997.
 Prior to ARCO, he spent nearly five years with Unilever as brand and sales managers.
 Mr. Ghauri attended Eastern Illinois University in 1977-78 for Bachelor of Science degree in Management/Economics.
 He earned an M.B.A. in Marketing Management from Peter F. Drucker School of Management, Claremont, California in 1981.
 Mr. Ghauri was elected Vice Chairman of US Pakistan Business Council in 2006, a Washington D.C. based council of US Chamber of Commerce.
-He is also very active in several philanthropic activities and poverty alleviation in Pakistan.
+He is also very active in several philanthropic activities in emerging markets and is a founding director of Pakistan Human Development Fund, a non-profit organization, a partnership with UNDP to promote literacy, health services and poverty alleviation in Pakistan.
 Mr. Ghauri has participated in NASDAQ opening and/or closing bell ceremonies in 2006, 2008, 2009, 2015 and 2020.
 In 2024, he was recognized as one of the most distinguished 'Alma mater' of an American University in Pakistan - Forman Christian College - FCC in Lahore Pakistan.